Health Features of Smartwatches - A Comprehensive Comparison

-There are currently a number of smartwatches on the market that offer health tracking.
-We focused on individual health features, their reliability and usefulness, and compared products that offer these health features.
+There are currently many smartwatches on the market that offer health tracking features.
+We focused on specific health features, their reliability, and their benefits, and compared the products that offer these features.

 An ECG , or electrocardiogram, is another possible function of a smartwatch.
 It is a record of the electrical signal emitted by the heart during its activity and can be read from the surface of the body after two electrodes are placed at a sufficient distance.
 In practice, it is necessary to place a finger of the other hand than the one on which the watch is worn on one part of the watch and the watch then reads the signal between both upper limbs and records a single-lead ECG.
 The quality of this ECG is usually very good and can be used to diagnose a number of heart rhythm disorders or to confirm a natural heart rhythm.